kenlasko/k8s/manifests/apps/ucdialplans/README.md

 It is accessible to the world via my ~~[Cloudflare Tunnel](/manifests/network/cloudflare)~~ Oracle Cloud-based [Pangolin](https://github.com/kenlasko/pangolin) deployment.

+Backend storage is provided by [PostgreSQL](/manifests/database/postgresql).

 Most configuration is done via my [custom Helm chart](/helm/baseline).

 # Prerequisites
 ## Database
-* Requires access to `ucdialplans` database on MariaDB via `UCDialplans_Website` user account.
+* Requires access to `ucdialplans` database on [PostgreSQL](/manifests/database/postgresql) via `ucdialplans` user account.
-* Requires [InfoCache_Update](/manifests/database/mariadb/procedures.sql) procedure for periodically updating website usage numbers.
+* Requires [InfoCache_Update](/manifests/apps/ucdialplans/cronjob-statupdate.yaml) procedure for periodically updating website usage numbers.

 # Disaster Recovery
 Should the home cluster become unavailable for an extended period, UCDialplans.com can be switched to use my Oracle Cloud-based cluster.
-[MariaDB](/manifests/database/mariadb) is continuously backed up from on-prem, so a switch should be relatively easy.
+[PostgreSQL](/manifests/database/postgresql) is continuously backed up from on-prem, so a switch should be relatively easy.

 ## Pangolin
 Very simple process: